RomainPastureau/find_delay/docs/source/index.rst

 How does it work?
 -----------------
-The function accepts two arrays containing time series - the time series can be of different frequency or amplitude - the only condition for the function to work is that the second array should be entirely contained into the first (note: if this is not the case, try to run the function with the beginning of the second array only - it is also possible to run the function as is, but this implies taking the risk of getting erroneous results).
+The function accepts two arrays containing time series - the time series can be of different frequency or amplitude.
+To obtain better results, make sure that the second time series (the excerpt) is entirely contained into the first - notably, you can trim the second array for it to be the case.
+The function should work if the second array is over one of the edges of the first, but the cross-correlation score will never be 1.
+This implies that, the less amount of the second array contained in the second, the more likely the chance of getting an erroneous result.

-The function can then calculate the envelope of the time series (recommended for audio files) and apply a band-pass filter to the result.
+The function can calculate the envelope of the time series (recommended for audio files) and apply a band-pass filter to the result.

 The function can also resample the arrays (necessary when the two time series do not have the same frequency).